You can also change your filters (Destination country: American Samoa) or look for alternative cheap flights.

 American Samoa is an island group in the South Pacific Ocean belonging to US foreign territory.

-Travel.
 Pago Pago International Airport is 12 km or 7 miles from the capital.
-The airport is served by flights of Hawaiian Airlines and Polynesian Airlines.
+The airport is served by flights of Hawaiian Airlines and Samoa airways.

-Capital.
-Pago Pago is the capital of American Oceania and has a population of 4180.
+Pago Pago is the capital of American Oceania.
 It is the islands main centre of economic activities and tourism.
 The capital of US Samoa is on Tutuila, the largest of the seven islands.
 The enchanting port town is located in the crater of an extinct volcano.

-Attractions.
 The main tourist attractions of the islands are the white sand beaches, volcanic coastline, beautiful bays.
-Popular activities inlcude hiking tours on Aunuu.
+Popular activities include hiking tours on Aunuu.